notleowang/notleowang/README.md

 ### :lion: Hey there :)

-Hi, my name is **Leo** and I am a Computer Science New Graduate based in Vancouver, Canada.
+Hi, my name is **Leo** and I am a Computer Science Graduate based in Vancouver, Canada.

 ### :balloon: Experiences
 - **Software Engineer at Voronoi Health Analytics** > Backend development on the DAFS Engineering team.